Guess they weren’t lying after all.

 “Not really, no,” added Nagy.
 “It hasn’t.”

-Ragone pointed to Trubisky’s knack for playing well late in the game, or in important moments, as the sign of a quarterback who has the skillset to make it as, as he calls it, a “Top Gun.”
-Trubisky will only be 25 when his 4th NFL training camp begins next July, and the Bears are thrilled with the leadership qualities they’ve seen from the 13th-youngest player on their roster.
+Quarterbacks coach Dave Ragone acknowledged the expectations facing Trubisky and pointed to his knack for playing well late in the game, or in important moments.
+To Ragone, it's the sign of a quarterback who has the skillset to make it as, as he calls it, a “Top Gun.”
+Trubisky will only be 25 when his fourth NFL training camp begins next July, and the Bears are thrilled with the leadership qualities they’ve seen from the 13th-youngest player on their roster.